Class Descriptions (FAQ Below)

 What do I bring?

-Just yourself, a mat if you have one. message me if you don't, I'll bring one for you.
+Just yourself, a mat if you have one.
+Mats & props are provided at BSY if you would like to use them.

 What do I wear?